jspinak/brobot/docs/docs/03-core-library/action-config/07-action-chaining.md

 ## Next Steps

-- Explore [Enhanced Conditional Action Chains](./conditional-chains-examples) for advanced patterns
+- Explore [Conditional Action Chains](./conditional-chains-examples) for advanced patterns
 - Learn about [Complex Workflows](./complex-workflows) for multi-step automation
 - Learn about [Conditional Actions](./conditional-actions) using RepeatUntilConfig
 - See [Form Automation](./form-automation) for practical examples